Escohen98/WebChatRoom/README.md

         );
     ```

+# Bugs
+* If someone else logs in, everyone becomes logged in to that account???

 # TO-DO:
 ## I don't know if I will have time to get to any of these.
 Please have mercy on me for not getting this to work
 * Set up socket.io so things can auto-update on every user's end when a message is sent